Protection of personally identifiable information

 Enabling the PII protection

+Make a request for enabling access to the PII protection feature to Synerise Support.
 Enabling the PII protection of the workspace causes:

 This section shows the state of the PII protection option.

-• Appearance of the PII-related user permissions: PII settings and Object permissions
+• Appearance of the PII-related user permissions: PII settings

 A fragment of permission list which is available in Settings > Roles, after clicking a role, the editing view displays, and the Permission section is available in which you can find this list